TomLent1/GHScrunch/README.md

 ### Japan: GHS Classifications ###

 * Classification results of 1424 chemicals by Inter-ministerial Committee (2006)
-* Classification Results of 52 chemicals by METI (2007)
+* Classification Results of 52 chemicals by METI (2007) - 20 new chemicals, 32 revisions
-* Classification Results of 93 chemicals by METI and MOE (2008)
+* Classification Results of 93 chemicals by METI and MOE (2008) - 89 new chemicals, 4 revisions
 * All were downloaded from [NITE GHS website](http://www.safe.nite.go.jp/english/ghs_index.html)
 * Files are in `GHS-jp/`, output is in `GHS-jp/output/`

+**What the program does:** Compiles the cumulative results of all chemical classifications and revisions.
+Produces output organized by hazard class: one CSV file per hazard class (e.g. `GHS-jp/output/mutagen.csv`), containing classifications of every individual chemical in the dataset for that hazard class.
+For consistency with standard GHS and GreenScreen, the program splits "Respiratory/skin sensitizer" classifications into separate respiratory and skin sensitization classes.
+Outputs an index of all chemicals in the dataset, `GHS-jp/output/index.csv`, for diagnostic purposes.

-All three batches of classifications are distributed in series of Excel workbooks (xls), each containing up to 100 sheets.
+**How the data source is organized:** All three batches of classifications (2006, 2007, 2008) are distributed in series of Excel workbooks, each containing up to 100 sheets.
 Each sheet contains the classification results for one chemical in an identical layout.
 Chemicals are identified by an index ID, CASRN, and chemical name.
-The 2006 classifications appear to be based on the first edition of GHS or on Revision 1.
-The subsequent classifications (which include new chemicals and updates to previously classified chemicals) are based on Revision 2.
-This program compiles the cumulative results of all the classifications and their updates and produces output (CSV files) organized by hazard class.
+Japanese government's classification manual, used for the initial (2006) classifications, is included: `GHS-jp/ghs_manual_e(2005).pdf`.
+The subsequent classifications (which include new chemicals and updates to previously classified chemicals) are based on GHS Revision 2.

-For consistency with standard GHS and GreenScreen, the program teases apart "Respiratory/skin sensitizer" classifications into separate respiratory and skin sensitization subcategories.

 For each hazard class, the spreadsheets tabulate the following results of chemical evaluations:
 - Classification